Welcome to the only official site for People Like Us and Vicki Bennett

 Currently, Vicki is focussing on expanding a/v work for a multiscreen and multi-speakered environment with RML Cinechamber, with 10-screen work "Gone, Gone Beyond".
 Also a new People Like Us live performance "The Mirror" premiered at Onassis Cultural Centre Athens in Spring 2018 and now tours worldwide.
 October 2018 saw the release of a new CD/online album also called The Mirror.
 Vicki is a participant in Sound and Music New Voices 2018 programme, a-n Artist Bursaries 2019 recipient, and will be Hallwalls Artist in Residence from 2019-2020.

 Commissioned by Naut Humon, the founder of immersive theatre project CineChamber, Gone, Gone Beyond is a 10 screen/8 speaker work by Vicki Bennett with seamless wrap around projection and surround sound, where the audience sit inside.
 It uses edited collage sewn together in a giant patchwork.
 Pull on a thread and watch whole new narratives expand and unravel all at once on a 360 palette.
-The project has been a work in progress since 2017, and is currently just over an hour long.
+The project has been a work in progress since 2017, and is currently 50 minutes long.

 Review of private preview of Gone, Gone Beyond at Goldsmiths, London: